wakatime/legal/privacy.md

   <h2>Information security</h2>
   <p>
   We work hard to protect your private information.
 We enforce SSL when our users communicate with WakaTime.
-We use a one-way hash algorithm with random salt to store your password.
+We use a <a href="https://en.wikipedia.org/wiki/Bcrypt">one-way hash algorithm</a> with random salt to store your password.
   </p>
   <p>
   We use a third party, <a href="https://stripe.com">Stripe</a>, to store your credit card information and process payments.
 Your credit card information is never stored or transmitted using our servers.
 We only store the last 4 digits, expiration date, and card type of your credit card on our servers for reference.
 Your credit card information is governed by <a href="https://stripe.com/us/privacy">Stripe's Privacy Policy</a>.